 It may not sound like much, but after losing every photo, souvenir and unsent postcard from every trip I’d taken, up until 2013–when my family’s house burnt down; and the hours I’ve since spent building each website, I’m ecstatic to have achieved a vision from years ago, and damn it, I’m going to shout it to the world.

-These are processed by a company called Fotomoto, but I get a chunk of any sales, which means I can continue writing blog posts, creating podcasts, producing more incredible photos, and most importantly making the world a better place through the arts, all thanks to you.
+Purchasing direct from me, the photographer means more profits stay with me, rather than being filtered away by large corporations.
+Which means I can spend more time writing blog posts, creating podcasts, producing more incredible photos, and most importantly making the world a better place through the arts, all thanks to you.
 So thank you.

 I chose to stop, and it was only when I looked through the camera that I noticed the possum, staring out, contemplating life.
 I took a couple of photos of just the tree, but there’s so many elements to this photo, that years later, I still love looking at it.